MGNT 452: Business Consulting

 Credit Hours: (3) Three hours lecture/field work

 Introduces the student to comprehensive organizational analysis, alternative development and implementation planning in a business firm.
 Students will work in teams with the management of firms in the surrounding area.
-Extensive field work is required.
-Students meet regularly with the managers of firms assigned to their team, conduct an analysis of the firm's problems and develop a plan of action for solving the problems identified.
+Extensive field work is required. managers of firms assigned to their team, conduct analysis of the firm’s problems and develop a plan of action for solving the problems identified.
 Professional presentations are an integral part of this course.

 Detailed Description of Content of Course